Noahscratch493/Scratch-2-Legacy/README.md

 The **Scratch 2.0 Offline Editor** downloads from the official Scratch website are currently unavailable.
 This project exists to fill that gap by offering an easy-to-use, standalone **.exe** file that lets users run **Scratch 2.0** without needing Adobe AIR or any other dependencies.

-- **No installation required**: Simply download and run the `.exe` file.
-- **Offline editing**: No need for an internet connection to work on your Scratch 2.0 projects.
+- Install Flash Player 11 (In a Virtual Machine if you can and also Ruffle won't work)
+- Download the `Scratch-2-legacy.swf`
+- Open `Scratch-2-legacy.swf` in it

 If you're unable to download the official **Scratch 2.0 Offline Editor** or if you're looking for a lightweight, alternative way to work with your older Scratch 2.0 projects, this project provides the perfect solution.